cmsalgado/workshops/README.md

 * **IPython**: for interactive data visualization.
 * **Jupyter**: for interactive computing.

 It is highly recommended that you install [Anaconda](https://www.anaconda.com/download/#macos), which already has the above packages and more included.
-Additionally, in order to be able to viualize decision trees, you should install [pydot](https://anaconda.org/anaconda/pydot) and [graphviz](https://graphviz.gitlab.io/download/).
+Additionally, in order to be able to visualize decision trees, you should install [pydot](https://anaconda.org/anaconda/pydot) and [graphviz](https://graphviz.gitlab.io/download/).

 ## Running